ti-cortex-m4/demo-java-completablefuture/doc/article.md

 ```

-The `thenAcceptBoth` method creates a new stage, that upon completion consumes the result of this stage _and_ another stage the given `BiConsumer`.
+The `thenAcceptBoth` method creates a new stage,  that upon completion consumes the two results of the previous two stages by the given `BiConsumer`.

 ```